Schelbert197/portfolio/_pages/about.md

 ## My Robotics Story

+### Getting Started
+I first experienced robotics in grade school creating combat robots using the LEGO Mindstorm NXT system.
+I enjoyed the blend of hardware and software challenges that pushed me to be more creative in my approach.
+Soon after, I participated in Carnegie Mellon's <a href="https://www.cs.cmu.edu/~leap/" target="_blank" rel="noopener noreferrer">"Andrew's Leap"</a> summer program making robots using Arduino boards.
+During this program, I made laser tag blasters, maze solving robots, and a system that identified firefly species by the flash pattern.
+This exposure to real hardware and software sparked an ongoing interest in the field.

+#### My First Real Robot!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PdYEdyLexsg?si=dBtEkiubt7kCBmCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+This robot was my first mobile robot written with real code.
+It runs a simple wall following algorithm on an Arduino Uno board sitting on a laser cut chassis.
+It uses infrared sensors to navigate with a bump sensor to acknowledge if it touches the righthand wall.
+While this robot was rudimentary in execution, it inspired my interest in mobile robots!

 ### Professional Experiences

 #### Gather AI
-Professionally, I began working at Gather AI, a robotics startup committed to solving the data needs of logistics companies through drone-based inventory.
+Professionally, I began working at <a href="https://www.gather.ai/" target="_blank" rel="noopener noreferrer">Gather AI</a>, a robotics startup committed to solving the data needs of logistics companies through drone-based inventory.
 While there, I had the privilege of fulfilling many roles in order to help the company succeed.
 I established processes and authored documentation that allowed Gather to reduce deployment times from months to days.
 I also was able to develop an autonomous charge pad that allowed customers to scan thousands of locations during off-shift hours without any human intervention.
 Lastly, I was heavily involved in creating tools to ensure that new features were backwards compatible as the company expanded in capabiliity and customer base.

 Check out this video to see the customer success!
 <iframe width="560" height="315" src="https://www.youtube.com/embed/94Nowr9WWps?si=v7kZrWAqWkP_EhJP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>